The Social Worker’s Guide to Professional Insurance

 Not to mention, you can be served YEARS later, long after a claim has taken place.
 If you don’t have insurance when you get sued—even if you had it when the event that caused the claim occurred—you’ll be out thousands of dollars to afford the damages out-of-pocket.

-Remember Jenny?
-Despite her good intentions, Paul’s actions still could have cost her her license.
-But with Professional Liability Insurance, Jenny would’ve had access to legal counsel with the knowledge and experience necessary to disprove Paul’s complaint—and reimbursement for any defence costs!
+But with a dedicated Professional Liability Insurance policy, you can access specialized legal counsel with the knowledge and experience necessary to disprove client complaints—and reimburse you for any defence costs!

 So how can I protect myself?